 Who is the 7 Gift Rule good for?

-The 7 Gift Rule is good for anyone who has a huge compulsion to just buy every.single.gift.they.can (like me).
+The 7 Gift Rule is excellent for anyone, especially for those who has a huge compulsion to just buy every.single.gift.they.can (like me).

-It is also a great way to stick to a budget and not feel like you have over-spent on your kids.
+It is also a brilliant way to stick to a budget and not feel you have over-spent on your kids.

-If you aren’t keen on getting only 7 gifts, this guide can still be used to source some incredible ideas and build your own gift-giving traditions!
+If you aren’t keen on getting 7 gifts, this guide can still source some incredible ideas and build your own gift-giving traditions!

-Personally, I feel that you should go with the number of gifts you can financially afford and feel comfortable with.
+Personally, I feel that you should go with the number of gifts you can financially afford and feel comfortable with, there is no right or wrong number.

-Last year Luna had so many gifts that we are still drowning in the clutter, 10 months later!
+Last year Luna had so many gifts we are still drowning in the clutter months later!
+If this is an issue you face, you absolutely need this guide.

 Why I am doing the 7 Gift Rule